adinh254/CPSC449-Project-2-4/README.md

 For this project we build two back-end microservices with Flask for a microblogging service similar to Twitter.

 This project was completed by 3 people.
 Whose names are listed in the very top of this paper.

+For this assignment we are tasked to write two separate Flask application(microservies) to a singe SQLite Version 3 database.
+The first microservice will be called "User" where it will be task to create a user, authenticate user, add a follower, and remove a follower.
+The second microservice will be called "Timeslines" where it get the users timeline, get the everyones timeline, get followers timeline, and post tweets.

 ## 2 Database
 We used SQLITE3 as our main database as assigned in the project.
 We created a file called ‘schema.sql’, which holds all of our tables for each microservices.
 The sql file contains 3 tables: user, user_relations, and timeline.
 The file includes a foreign key for the user timeline to access the other tables.
 The user table includes an integer called ‘id’ which is also a primary key, a unique text or string called ‘username’, a unique text called ‘email’, and a text called ‘password’.